Hanfu: Three Kingdoms, Jin dynasty

 Cao Zhi and attendants wearing a liangguan and longguan respectively, depicted on "Nymph of Luo River" by Gu Kaizhi of Eastern Jin dynasty.

 Brick painting of a peasant wearing a full-sleeved youren jacket that reached to knees, Three Kingdoms to Jin, found in Jiayuguan, Gansu.

 Brick painting of a woman wearing ruqun and a man wearing long robe, Three Kingdoms period.

 Brick painting of two women wearing ruqun and a female attendant wearing a jacket with skirt, Three Kingdoms period.

 Brick painting of group of women wearing jacket and skirt, Three Kingdoms period.

 Figure wearing a shanqun, and two male figures with upper garment and trousers, Cao Wei, Three Kingdoms period.

-A dancer wearing ruqun from Dingjiazha Tomb No. 5, Gansu Province, China.
+A dancer wearing ruqun from Dingjiazha Tomb No. 5, Gansu, China.

 Fresco of a Young Girl, Western Wei.

 Mural painting of men wearing robes, Cao Wei, Three Kingdoms period.

 The dakouku remained popular.
 Dakouku that were bounded with strings at the knees were also called fuku, During the Western Jin, it was popular to use a felt cord to bind dakouku.
 It was worn with a knee-length tight cotton-padded robe as a set of attire called kuzhe.
 The kuzhe was a very popular style of clothing during the Northern and Southern dynasties and was a Hanfu created by assimilating non-Han Chinese cultures.
 New forms of belts with buckles, dubbed as "Jin style", were also designed during the Western Jin.
 The "Jin style" belts were later exported to several foreign ethnicities (including the Murong Xianbei, the Kingdom of Buyeo, the early Türks and the Eurasian Avars); these belts was later imitated by the Murong Xianbei and Buyeo before evolving into the golden parade belts with hanging metal straps of Goguryeo and Silla.